 Next on our list of types of architectural renderings, we have non-residential exterior visualization.
 It helps to present buildings intended for diverse purposes:

-With this type of CGI, you can show non-residential structures of any size and shape in a real-life context.
-It also allows you to demonstrate not just the building itself but also the people who would be using it.
-For instance, a 3D render can depict students chatting on a college campus or employees drinking coffee outside their office building on a break.
-Such solutions can liven up your presentation and fill it with a story.
+With 3D exterior design rendering services, you can show non-residential structures of any size and shape in a real-life context.
+This allows you to demonstrate not just the building itself but also the people who will use it.
+For instance, a 3D render can depict employees drinking coffee outside their office building on a break.
+Such solutions can liven up your presentation and give it a story.
 Plus, you’re free to choose what sort of setting you want in your visuals.
-You can pick anything from a nice sunny day to a dramatic nighttime storm to convey your ideas and message most effectively.
+You can pick anything from a sunny day to a dramatic nighttime storm to convey your idea.

 Interior Architectural Renderings